Pittsburgh: City of Champions

 The Great Allegheny Passage (GAP) is a 141-mile hiking and biking trail between Pittsburgh and Cumberland, MD.
 In Cumberland, the GAP joins the C&O Canal Towpath, creating a continuous 355-mile trail to Washington, D.C.

 Rolling forested hills, rich farmland and sparkling rivers make Western Pennsylvania a visual treat, and it has some of the best golf in the United States.
 The Commonwealth of Pennsylvania has more golf courses per capita than any other U.S. state.
-Visitors can tee off at more than 100 public golf courses in the Pittsburgh area.
+Visitors can tee off at more than 100 public golf courses in the Pittsburgh area, including Oakmont Country Club, which is known to host the U.S. Open and is consistently ranked a great course.
+GolfDigest named it the 5th greatest golf course out of 100 in America.